AccurateMeasure/Automation-of-Real-Time-Dashboard-Update/SetUp_and_Configurations.md

 Granted permissions is required to access all Power BI REST APIs.
 Azure service principal is a security identity used on this project to acquire access token to access Power BI Workspace and dataset APIs, because its a good choice for production and supports the security rule of least priviledges.
 The Azure service principal do not need a Power BI pro license.
-But, the Power BI tenant admin must enable the use of service principals and register a service principal security group and moreso, should have a Power BI Pro license.
+But, the Power BI tenant admin must enable the use of service principals and register a service principal security group and moreso, the Power BI tenant admin should have a Power BI Pro license.

-**Azure Portal Configurations:** To register a service principal get the relevant credentials:
+**Azure Portal Configurations:** To register a service principal and get the relevant authentication credentials:
 - Create a new security group in Azure portal under the groups in manage and add member(s).
 - Register an App in Azure portal under App registrations, then copy the **application ID** which is the **client ID** and the Directory(tenant) ID which is the **tenant ID**.(The App will use the service principal to acquire an access token
 - Create a client secret under the certificates and secrets, click add, then copy the **key value** which is the **client secret**